 RASTA builds and maintains trails in the Rhinelander area for mountain biking, hiking, snowshoeing, skiing and fat biking.

 Cassian Two-Way Cross Country Ski Trail – 9 miles in length in each direction, and as its name implies the trail is located in the Town of Cassian.
-The Cassian Trail is also located on gentle rolling terrain, and is designed to accommodate users with a wide range of skills.
-The Cassian Trail is groomed for traditional tracked skiing, and is also available for hiking and mountain biking in the summer.
+The trail is also located on gentle rolling terrain, and is designed to accommodate users with a wide range of skills.
+The trail is groomed for traditional tracked skiing, and is also available for hiking and mountain biking in the summer.